-Current Phase/Stage Hotels & Accommodation Restaurants & Dining Activities & Attractions Large Gatherings/ Conferences Yukon 49, 50, 51, 52 Phase 3 of 4 Starting August 1 Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns (with enhanced cleaning and public health measures) Restaurants can open at full capacity for dine-in (with sufficient distancing measures and approved operational plan); bars can open at 50% capacity (with distancing measures and approved operational plan); restaurants and bars are required to capture contact information of patrons All businesses and enterprises are permitted to operate (with adherence to health measures and with completed operational plans where required).
+Current Phase/Stage Hotels & Accommodation Restaurants & Dining Activities & Attractions Large Gatherings/ Conferences Yukon ^{50, 51, 52, 53} Phase 3 of 4 Starting August 1 Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns (with enhanced cleaning and public health measures) Restaurants can open at full capacity for dine-in (with sufficient distancing measures and approved operational plan); bars can open at 50% capacity (with distancing measures and approved operational plan); restaurants and bars are required to capture contact information of patrons All businesses and enterprises are permitted to operate (with adherence to health measures and with completed operational plans where required).
 In addition, most parks and outdoor spaces are open.
 Territorial campgrounds and recreation sites have closed for the season.
 It is recommended to check with the facility or tourism operator directly to confirm its status.
 10 people maximum for indoor social gatherings; 50 people maximum for outdoor social gatherings.
 Organized seated events permitted in a rental facility or venue with an operational plan; indoor events 50 people or fewer; outdoor events 100 people or fewer with physical distancing; conferences and tradeshows may operate following organized gathering limits and an approved operational plan.
-Northwest Territories Phase 2 of 4 Starting June 12 Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns (with control/safety measures in place) Dine-in can open at restaurants, bars and lounges (limited capacity with sufficient distancing measures; no more than 25 customers indoors and 50 customers outdoors) All businesses and enterprises are permitted to operate (with adherence to health measures and following sectoral guidelines).
+Northwest Territories ^{54, 55, 56} Phase 2 of 4 Starting June 12 Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns (with control/safety measures in place) Dine-in can open at restaurants, bars and lounges (limited capacity with sufficient distancing measures; no more than 25 customers indoors and 50 customers outdoors) All businesses and enterprises are permitted to operate (with adherence to health measures and following sectoral guidelines).
 In addition, most parks and outdoor spaces are open.
 All territorial campgrounds closed by September 30.
 It is recommended to check with the facility or tourism operator directly to confirm its status.
-25 people maximum for indoor gatherings; 50 people maximum for outdoor activities and public events; events like tradeshows and conferences TBD Nunavut 56, 57, 58, Every two weeks after June 1, the Chief Public health Officer will decide which measures can be eased, maintained or if additional restrictions are needed Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns In Arviat: Restaurants are to open for take- out and delivery services only, bars to remain closed In Baffin, Kitikmeot, Chesterfield Inlet, Baker Lake, Coral Harbour, Naujaat, Rankin Inlet, and Whale Cove: Restaurants can open with seated service at 50% of normal capacity (with sufficient distancing measures); maximum of 6 patrons per table In Arviat: All businesses are closed except for essential services; this includes the closure of all theatres, galleries, museums, libraries, and arenas.
-In addition, all parks and day-use areas of territorial parks and territorial park reserves are closed In Baffin, Kitikmeot, Chesterfield Inlet, Baker Lake, Coral Harbour, Naujaat, Rankin Inlet, and Whale Cove: Businesses can open (with sufficient physical distancing); galleries, museums and libraries can open with maximum 25 people or 50% capacity and tours are limited to 10 people; theatres can open with maximum 50 people or 50% capacity; municipal parks, territorial parks, and territorial parks reserves can open, but buildings must be closed; arenas can open with maximum 50 people or 50% capacity In Arviat: Gatherings in homes are limited to a household plus 5 people (for emergencies only); 5 people maximum for all outdoor gatherings; 5 people maximum for indoor gatherings outside of homes (for emergencies only); gatherings at community halls, conference spaces and within government and Inuit organization facilities is prohibited In Baffin, Kitikmeot, Chesterfield Inlet, Baker Lake, Coral Harbour, Naujaat, Rankin Inlet, and Whale Cove: Gatherings in homes are limited to a household plus 15 people; 100 people maximum for all outdoor gatherings; 15 people maximum for indoor gatherings outside of homes; 50 people or 50% capacity maximum for indoor gatherings at community halls, conference spaces and within government and Inuit organization facilities
+25 people maximum for indoor gatherings; 50 people maximum for outdoor activities and public events; events like tradeshows and conferences TBD Nunavut ^{57, 58, 59,} 60 Every two weeks after June 1, the Chief Public health Officer will decide which measures can be eased, maintained or if additional restrictions are needed Accommodations are open unless they have decided to close due to lack of demand/low occupancy/health concerns In Arviat: Restaurants are to open for take- out services only In all other communities: Restaurants can open with seated service at 50% of normal capacity (with sufficient distancing measures); maximum of 6 patrons per table In Arviat: All businesses are closed except for essential services In all other communities: Businesses can open (with sufficient physical distancing); galleries, museums and libraries can open with maximum 25 people or 50% capacity and tours are limited to 10 people; theatres can open with maximum 50 people or 50% capacity; municipal parks, territorial parks, and territorial parks reserves can open, but buildings must be closed; arenas can open with maximum 50 people or 50% capacity In Arviat: Gatherings in homes are limited to a household plus 5 people (for emergencies only); 5 people maximum for all outdoor gatherings; 5 people maximum for indoor gatherings outside of homes (for emergencies only); gatherings at community halls, conference spaces and within government and Inuit organization facilities is prohibited In all other communities: Gatherings in homes are limited to a household plus 15 people; 100 people maximum for all outdoor gatherings; 15 people maximum for indoor gatherings outside of homes; 50 people or 50% capacity maximum for indoor gatherings at community halls, conference spaces and within government and Inuit organization facilities